stampit-org/stamp-specification/README.md

 # Composables specification

-## Compatibility between different implementations
+## Introduction

+The composables specification exists in order to define a standard format for composable factory functions (called **stamps**).
+It exists to ensure compatibility between different stamp implementations.

 ### Composable